charto/cbin/README.md

 The methods on `Reader` take no parameters.
 On `Writer` the only parameter is the value to write.

 Both methods update the `pos` member.
 The methods on `Writer` return `this`, which allows chaining them.

+Reading past the end of input throws an error.

+If input is streamed in chunks, pass them to the `push` method.
+Reading past the current chunk automatically switches to the next, if possible.

 Example: